Heidelberg Manifesto: First draft

-The manifesto's primary initiators were Theodor Schmidt-Kaler (/de/; born 8 June 1930 in Seibelsdorf, Bavaria), an astronomer and self-taught demographer of Bochum University, and Helmut Schröcke (/de/; born 18 June 1922 in Zwickau, Saxony), a mineralogist of Munich University.
+The manifesto's primary initiators were Theodor Schmidt-Kaler (/de/; born 8 June 1930 in Seibelsdorf, Bavaria), an astronomer and self-taught demographer of Bochum University, and Helmut Schröcke (/de/; born 18 June 1922 in Zwickau, Saxony), a mineralogist of LMU Munich.
 Both professors already stated their main theses in advance which were then adopted into the manifesto.
 In 1980, they wrote:

 Today, the term 'Volk' can be defined scientifically: 'Völker' are, cybernetically and biologically, living systems of a higher order with distinct systemic properties that are passed on genetically.
 This also applies to the non-physical properties which are inherited just like the physical ones (the milieu theory is scientifically wrong)."

 Our problem are not the guest workers as such but their Asiatic component. [...]
 Leaving out the special problem of Southern Italy, we can conclude that, according to their fertility, their cultural, sociological and religious context, we can expect the acculturation of the guest worker families coming to us from the European area. [...]
 None of this applies to the Asiatics."

 The original version of the Heidelberg Manifesto was penned by Schröcke on 17 June 1981 and signed by 15 professors in total.
-Next to Schmidt-Kaler and Schröcke, the pertaining professors were: Manfred Bambeck (Frankfurt U), Rolf Fricke (Karlsruhe IT), Karl Georg Götz (Stuttgart U), Werner Georg Haverbeck (Collegium Humanum), Joachim Illies (MPI of Limnology), Peter Manns (Mainz U), Theodor Oberländer (retired Minister of Expellees), Harold Rasch (Frankfurt U), Franz Hieronymus Riedl (from Austria), Heinrich Schade (Düsseldorf U), Kurt Schürmann (Mainz U), Ferdinand Siebert (Mainz U), and Georg Stadtmüller (Munich U).
+Next to Schmidt-Kaler and Schröcke, the pertaining professors were: Manfred Bambeck (Goethe University Frankfurt), Rolf Fricke (KIT), Karl Georg Götz (University of Stuttgart), Werner Georg Haverbeck (Collegium Humanum), Joachim Illies (MPI of Limnology), Peter Manns (University of Mainz), Theodor Oberländer (retired Minister of Expellees), Harold Rasch (Goethe University Frankfurt), Franz Hieronymus Riedl (from Austria), Heinrich Schade (Heinrich Heine University Düsseldorf), Kurt Schürmann (University of Mainz), Ferdinand Siebert (University of Mainz), and Georg Stadtmüller (LMU Munich).

-In this original version (which at first was not planned to be presented to the wider public), there was e.g. this passage:
+In this original version (which at first was not planned to be presented to the wider public), there was, e.g., this passage: